libdither/libdither/research/dither/data/self-defining-structures/self-defining-structures.md

 # Self-Defining Structures
 (A.k.a. *Hashtraits*)

-Self defining structures are pieces of data that link to their own format.
+Self defining structures are pieces of data that link to their own format, telling the program how they are structured and how to validate them.

 The workings of this system are heavily dependent on [Directional Trail Search](directional-trail-search.md) and [Reverse Hash Lookup](reverse-hash-lookup.md).

+## Ideas To Add to this Doc
+ - Make structures' fields binary-ordered by default to increase the chances that developers will use and create the same structures.
+Delegate conceptual ordering to `TraitLocalization`.
+   - I.e. if two programs both need a File trait and a file is just some binary data and a creation date, the resulting `File` trait will be the same in both programs assuming the programmers use the same internal fields.

 ## Structures

-Every structure is a piece of binary data that starts with a [Multihash](https://multiformats.io/multihash/).
+A structure is a piece of binary data that starts with a [Multihash](https://multiformats.io/multihash/).
 A structure is considered correct if the format of the binary data corresponds with the Trait definition linked to via the Multihash.

 ## Traits

-Traits are what the formats of self-defining structures are called and they themselves are structures defined by their own trait.
+Traits are what the formats of self-defining structures are called and are themselves structures defined by their own trait.
 This allows the creation of any type of structure imaginable.

 ## Markers

-Markers are the core primitive of adding functionality to structures.
+Markers are the core primitives for adding functionality to structures.
 They mark the interface between the Hashtrait implementation and the data of a structure.
 They tell the implementation what operations a program can perform on a given structure as well as how the data should be interpreted at a base level.

 *Markers are recognized by the program as the sha256-variant multihash counting up from 0.
 They do not correspond to the hash of specific data.* (i.e. the base58 encoding of `TraitMarker` would be `QmNLei78zWmzUdbeRB3CiUfAizWUrbeeZh5K1rhAQKCh51` and `MultihashMarker` would be `QmNLei78zWmzUdbeRB3CiUfAizWUrbeeZh5K1rhAQKCh52`)

 Primitive Markers:
  - `TraitMarker` - Marks a structure that acts as a trait.
 Also acts as a base trait implementation.
 Allows for implementation to interpret basic trait definitions as well as marking custom traits.
+   - Trait Format: `<0x000 hash><varint length><list of >`
  - `MultihashMarker` - Marks a multihash.
 Interpreted by implementation as a sha-256 multihash as defined by the multihash specification.
  - `SizeMarker` - Allows the program to know beforehand the size of a structure.